HSwMS Gustaf V: Interwar

-After the First World War, Sweden's relationship with the new nations, Finland and the Baltic States, had become increasingly busier, and in order to show the Swedish Government's goodwill during the early 1920s several official exercises were conducted in these countries.
+After the First World War, Sweden's relationship with her newly independent neighbors, Finland and the three Baltic States, had become increasingly busier, and in order to show the Swedish Government's goodwill during the early 1920s several official exercises were conducted in these countries.
 On 5 July 1924, Gustaf V joined together with HSwMS Drottning Victoria and four minelayers on a transit to Tallinn, and then together with the entire Swedish Coastal Fleet, a total of 36 ships, to Helsinki.
 In the summer of 1926, Gustaf V and HSwMS Sverige visited Copenhagen in connection with exercises in the southern Baltic.

 In 1927–1930 Gustaf V underwent her first major modernization.
 The forward mast was converted into a tripod mast in which a lookout post and a rangefinder were placed.
 The mast height was reduced, the ventilation system improved, and the old torpedo rooms were converted to artillery control centers.
 In addition, a new deckhouse was built on the superstructure in the stern for accommodations and fittings and an expanded bridge for the Chief of the Navy were built.
-Furthermore, an anti-aircraft control center was built and the two forward funnels were combined.
+Furthermore, an anti-aircraft control center was built, and the two forward funnels were combined.

-Due to the death of Queen Victoria in the spring of 1930, Gustaf V went with HSwMS Drottning Victoria and the destroyers HSwMS Ehrensköld and HSwMS Nordenskjöld to the then German city of Swinemünde, arriving on 9 April.
+Due to the death of Victoria of Baden, the Swedish Queen, in the spring of 1930, Gustaf V went with HSwMS Drottning Victoria and the destroyers HSwMS Ehrensköld and HSwMS Nordenskjöld to the then German city of Swinemünde, arriving on 9 April.
 After the Queen's remains was carried onto HSwMS Drottning Victoria the ships returned to Stockholm, where the Queen's remains were landed by the royal barge Vasaorden.

 On 4 April 1933, Gustaf V ran aground off Malmö.
 She was refloated on 6 April 1933.

 In the years 1936–1938 a modernization was carried out when six of the coal boilers were replaced with two oil fired boilers, with some of the coal storage converted to oil tanks.
 In addition, the ammunition stores for the main and secondary artillery were built-up, and the 15.2 cm double turret above the bow 28 cm turret was replaced with four 40 mm Bofors.
-In addition the 90 cm searchlights were replaced with 110 cm searchlights.
+In addition, the 90 cm searchlights were replaced with 110 cm searchlights.

 On 9 March 1939, a large air defense exercise was carried out in Karlskrona.
 During a flight landing in the dark, an aircraft collided with Gustaf V's combat mast, killing two people from the airplane's crew.